VDOO-Connected-Trust/ghidra-pyi-generator/README.md

 import ghidra
 ```

 To get support for the Ghidra builtins, you need to import them as well.
-The typing for those exists in
+The type hints for those exist in
 the generated `ghidra_builtins.pyi` stub.
 Since it is not a real Python module, importing it at runtime will fail.
 But the `.pyi` gives PyCharm all the information it needs to help you.